timwhite0/MLBdash/README.md

 - The second tab contains a plot of OPS+ (offensive performance) versus ERA+ (pitching performance) and assigns teams to tiers by partitioning the coordinate space of this plot.
 - The third tab presents the information from the first two tabs for every season since 1998, which was the first season in which the MLB expanded to 30 teams.

-MLBdash will be updated for the 2024 season in April of 2024.
+The dashboard is now up to date for the 2024 season.
+OPS+ and ERA+ will fluctuate a lot for the next month or so, but they'll stabilize as the season progresses.